 If one embraces God’s Purpose, one has God’s Presence and God’s Power

 I used two stories from the Bible.
 One was Samson who had great power, but generally rejected God’s purpose.
 His life was ultimately forgettable except as a cautionary story for children.

-I also used the story of Moses who was given a purpose by God in Acts 3 and 4.
+I also used the story of Moses who was given a purpose by God in Exodus 3 and 4.
 When Moses waffled, God assured him of His presence.
 Then after further trepidation on the part of Moses, God gave him empowerment (spokesman, God’s word, snake stick and water to blood).
 Moses, embracing God’s purpose, saw some success during his time, and eventually became a worldchanger.

 However, as a third story, I used the story of Justinian Van Welz.
 I have commented on him before HERE.

 His story is actually an odd illustration of the above statement.
 Van Welz (1621-1668) became a deeply devote follower of Christ.
 Prior to that, he was apparently pretty nominal in his allegiance to Christ.